lunarcast/lunarflow/README.md

 # Lunarflow

+> This project is currently on hold.
+I might or might not resume development.

 Tool for beginners to learn lambda calculus using an intuitive (or so I hope) visualisations.

 This is still in a super early stage, so maybe start this repo and come back in a few months :D